Pizza bomber

 Wells' involvement in the plot is a matter of controversy.
 Investigators concluded Wells was a willing participant in the robbery, but was told the bomb was fake.
 Wells' family said he was forced to rob the bank by the conspirators.
-Known as the collar bomb case or pizza bomber case, the incident gained extensive media coverage, including the 2018 Netflix series Evil Genius.
+Known as the collar bomb case or pizza bomber case, the incident gained extensive media coverage, including the 2018 Netflix series Evil Genius and an upcoming film of the same name.

-Biography
+Background and motives

+Brian Wells

-Brian Wells was born in Warren, Pennsylvania, to Rose and Harold Wells, the latter of whom was a Korean War veteran.
-In 1973, when Wells was a 16-year-old sophomore, he dropped out of Erie's East High School and went to work as a mechanic.
+Brian Wells grew up in Erie, Pennsylvania, as one of six children.
+In 1973, when Wells was a 16-year-old sophomore, he dropped out of East High School in Erie and went to work as a mechanic.
+He was described as "childlike".
+At the time of the bank robbery, he had been working at Mama Mia's Pizza-Ria for at least ten years.